National Association of Trailer Manufacturers – Oops?

 2. If NATM, the National Association of Trailer Manufacturers, is the example, the ones who push the standards, then they need to BE the example, not just the talk.
 This organization is not part of the government, they are a self-proclaimed authority.
 Who was it with the famous quote “Walk the Talk”?
 Let’s do it, and do it together so that safety really improves.

-So many people don’t understand the safety equipment.
+So many people do not understand the safety equipment.
 We have laws about chains and breakaway systems, and lights, etc..
 But who is leading the way for educating people about them?
-It is no wonder more people don’t understand!
+It is no wonder so many people fail to understand!
 If the experts don’t do it right, then how is everyone else supposed to learn?
 OK, in fairness, while they are saying the right things, they are just not doing it. – In their own published safety video.

 Can you see 4 things (or 6 things) in the screenshot of their video that are wrong (more or less) with respect to the safety equipment?
 Hint, I am including several things in the image relating to safety – more than just the chains.